History of Cameroon in Timeline

 2014: Contraceptive prevalence rate

-2014: Arrival of refugees from the Central African Republic
+2014: Refugees from Central African Republic

 In the first months of 2014, thousands of refugees fleeing the violence in the Central African Republic arrived in Cameroon.